-In our modern day and age, our phones are our lifelines.
+In this modern-day and age, our phones are our lifelines.
 They are what keep us connected to our families and, of course, social media.
 However, they also get clogged full of, well, everything, so learning how to clear cache on iPhone is going to be critical when you are trying to get the most out of your iPhone.

-Why Do You Need To Clear Your Cache?
+Why Do You Need To Clear Cache On Your iPhone?